Virginia Beach Convention Center: Events

-All of Virginia Beach's high schools under Virginia Beach City Public Schools have held their graduations each year at the Virginia Beach Convention Center since 2008.
+All of Virginia Beach's high schools under Virginia Beach City Public Schools have held their graduations each year at the Virginia Beach Convention Center since 2008, with the exception of the 2020 class due to covid restrictions.
 Related to this, academy information nights for rising high schoolers are held in the convention center each November, with booths for each high school and special program.

 Then-presidential candidate Barack Obama held a 2008 campaign rally titled "Stand for Change" at the convention center.